 - Responses.
 The defendant has a certain time in which to accept your complaint or request its denial.

 - Trial.
-After gathering all of the evidence, lawyers will go to court and debate the case in front of a judge and jury.
+After gathering all of the evidence, lawyers will go to court and debate the case before a judge and jury.
 Then, the judge and jury will decide fault and how much (if any) compensation the plaintiffs deserve.

 As you can see, the process of a wrongful death case can take quite a long time.
-To gather the necessary evidence and prepare a solid case, your lawyers will need time.
-The best thing you can do is talk to a lawyer as soon as possible and keep track of all evidence you have.
+Your lawyers will need time to gather the necessary evidence and prepare a solid case.
+The best thing you can do is talk to a lawyer as soon as possible and keep track of all your evidence.

-Who Can I Hold Responsible for a Wrongful Death In Florida?
+Who Can I Hold Responsible for a Wrongful Death In Jacksonville, Florida?

 Can I File a Criminal Wrongful Death Claim?

 In many wrongful death cases, the person responsible for the death could be held accountable as a criminal.
-However, the state presses criminal cases because crime is an action against the state.
+However, the state presses charges in criminal cases because crime is an action against the state.
 As an individual, you will file a civil claim to seek the compensation you deserve.
-The state may pursue a case to punish the accused person for any crimes they committed.
+The state may pursue a case to punish the accused person for any crimes they committed in criminal court.

-You can, however, include some punitive damages in your claim.
-If the act that led to your loved one’s death was not technically a crime, you can still punish the responsible party in some manner according to the discretion of the court.
+You may be able to include some punitive damages in your claim.
+If the act that led to your loved one's death was not technically a crime, you could still punish the responsible party in some manner according to the discretion of the court.

 Do I Need a Wrongful Death Lawyer to Pursue My Claim?